Vineyards in the Clare Valley, South Australia - Cycling Across Australia

 Vineyards in the Clare Valley

-While we were super excited to cycle up to Broken Hill to see our mums, there was no way we were going to cycle the same road back if we could help it.
-Luckily for us, Tim’s brother has a ute (utility for those of you not Aussies) and was kind enough to drive us back to Peterborough to start our ride into Adelaide.
+While we were super excited to cycle up to Broken Hill to see our mums, there was no way we would cycle the same road back if we could help it.
+Luckily for us, Tim’s brother has a ute (utility for those of you, not Aussies) and was kind enough to drive us back to Peterborough to start our ride into Adelaide.
 We got an early start and what had taken us 3 and a half grueling days was retraced in just 3 hours.
-With the terrain still fresh in our minds the trip backwards took on a whole new perspective.
+With the terrain still fresh in our minds, the trip backwards took on a whole new perspective.

 Old train carriage - Peterborough Tourist Information, South Australia - Cycling Across Australia